 Real estate is an extremely local business.
 Having an agent that know knows the nuances of the area will give you an advantage.
 They may have information on local buyers and sellers that could really benefit you.

 You and any potential agents should definitely discuss preferred communication methods.
 It is important to make your that you are both on the same page regarding appropriate times and methods in which to communicate with one another.
-Make sure you get a much contact information from your agent as possible.
+Make sure you get as much contact information from your agent as possible.

 18. Go to open houses

 Going to open houses will provide you with a good understanding of how the agent interacts with clients.
 Eventually, this agent may be the one holding open houses for your property.
-You want to make sure that you choose an agent that is personable to communicate effectively.
+You want to make sure that you choose an agent that is personable and able to communicate effectively.

 Closing the Sale